FittraSyaifullah/Logiclab/PRD Overhaul.md

 ﻿## **Product Requirements Document (PRD)**
 1. Product Overview
-We are building an AI-powered product creation platform that allows non-technical users to build hardware or software prototypes, run business analysis, and generate 3D visualizations or working demo apps without coding.
+We are building an AI-powered product creation platform that allows non-technical users to build hardware prototypes and generate 3D visualizations without coding.
 The product integrates multiple APIs: adamcad for 3D modeling

-Perplexity/SONAR for decision-making and business analysis reports
+Removed Perplexity/SONAR business analysis per current scope

-v0 API for software generation
+v0 API used only during signup to create an initial project ID

 Stripe for payments